CannibalClarence/React-Portfolio/README.md

 ![image](https://user-images.githubusercontent.com/100390351/183328866-3ed86582-4431-4b34-bc6a-3921a0e8a868.png)

 # Installation
-Clone the repository, navigate to the project folder on your CLI and run the following command to install the packages: `npm start`
+Clone the repository, navigate to the project folder on your CLI and run the following command to install the packages: `npm install` then start the server by running `npm start`

 # Built With
 <li>